 - 2 cubes Knorr Pork Stock* reconstituted in 2 cups of water.

 - Sprinkle about ¼ tsp of the Wondra flour on top of the gravy, whisk the flour into the gravy, and simmer for one minute.
-If gravy is still thin add another ¼ tsp of the Wondra flour.
-Note a little bit goes a long way so wait at least a minute between additions of Wondra flour to make sure you don't over thicken the gravy.
+If the gravy is still thin add another ¼ tsp of the Wondra flour.
+Note a little bit goes a long way so wait at least a minute between additions of Wondra flour to ensure you don't over -thicken the gravy.